omniV1/CST-321/Documentation/Topic7/Security.md

 - The downward arrow between the two stack states clearly indicates the direction in which the stack grows.

 ### Attack Execution Path
-- An arrow from the "Return Address" in the "After Attack" section to "Malicious Code" visualizes the path that the CPU’s instruction pointer will follow due to the altered return address.
+- An arrow from the Return Address in the After Attack section to Malicious Code visualizes the path that the CPU’s instruction pointer will follow due to the altered return address.

 ### c) Issues and Harm Caused by Buffer Overflows